What is a Static Site Generator and how to select one?

-Think of static site generator as a bunch of steps or scripts that takes the data, contents and templates as inputs, process them and produces files as output.
+Think of static site generator as a bunch of steps or scripts that take the data, contents, and templates as inputs, process them, and produce files as output.
 These output files are usually the pages and assets that run in the browser as a website.

 As we have seen previously, the